Website Manager

 · Continuous batting order is in effect.
 All players hit.

-· Batter receives maximum of FOUR (4) pitches unless 4th pitch is a foul ball.
-Foul balls are unlimited.
+· Batter receives maximum of Five (5) pitches unless 5th pitch is a foul ball.
+Foul

-· Batter is out after 3 strikes or 4 pitches, unless the last pitch is fouled off.
+· Batter is out after 5 pitches / 3 strikes, unless the last pitch is fouled off.

 · There are no walks.